gkisalatiga/gkisalatiga-foss/README.md

 - [X] Upload a new release with native debug code
 - [X] Fix "Double Splash Screen" issue by actually implementing the `SplashScreen` API on Android 12+
 - [X] Fix "Content Labeling Warning" by adding labels to clickable objects
-- [ ] Fix YouTube player suddenly stops when changing screen orientation (maybe fallback to `v0.5.1-rc`?)
+- [X] Fix YouTube player suddenly stops when changing screen orientation (caused by commit 560426d "Added dark theme")
 - [ ] Add notification prompt the the `FragmentHome` if the user hasn't granted notification permission
 - [ ] Add "Sinode GKI" logo to the app
-- [ ] Improved icon sets and color theming in dark mode
+- [ ] Improve icon sets and color theming in dark mode
 - [X] Remove JSON data fallback completely when launch count is more than 1 (prevent data not updated when offline)

 ## C. Privacy Policy